yoonsikp/family.md/uti.md

 ## Uncomplicated UTI Medications
 These antibiotics are excreted mainly through urine:
-- nitrofurantoin 100mg BID for 5-7 days
+- nitrofurantoin 100mg BID for 5 days
 - TMP/SMX (double strength) 160mg/800mg BID for 3 days

 ## Complicated UTI Medications
 Consider possibility of bacteremia.
 Use culture and sensitivity to guide treatment.
 Nitrofurantoin should not be used for systemic involvement.
+For males consider a differential that includes prostatitis, urethritis, and STI.
+Empiric treatments for males include the same antibiotics as above, but for 7 days.
 Caution with antibiotic choice in pregnancy.